mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 )
 ```

-It's a bit more verbose but it works, and most importantly it can be shipped in a module that can be reused across apps with creating a dedicated data model.
+It's a bit more verbose but it's mostly way more declarative.
+On top of that, it's not bounded to the actual application context and can be reused in any application.
+It can also be shipped and published as an npm package so that people can work with it.

 ## `React.cloneElement` approach